-When someone suddenly hears a piece of bad news, he instantly crosses his arms as if to symbolically ‘protect himself’ from the bad news.
+When someone suddenly hears a piece of bad news, they instantly cross their arms as if to symbolically ‘protect themselves’ from the bad news.

 You’ll also observe this gesture when a person feels offended.
 Defense is a natural reaction to an offense.
-When someone is humiliated or criticized, he’s likely to cross his arms to assume the defensive mode.
+When someone is humiliated or criticized, they’re likely to cross their arms to assume the defensive mode.

-If you see two people talking and one of them suddenly crosses his arms, you can safely assume that the other said or did something that the first person didn’t like.
+If you see two people talking and one of them suddenly crosses their arms, you can safely assume that the other said or did something that the first person didn’t like.

 Crossed arms and hostility